DecentralizedGeo/eas-sandbox/Docs/Project-Requirements-Doc_Phase3.md

 ## General Description

 - **Purpose:**
-Enhance the EAS Sandbox by adding helper utilities, workflow orchestration via a recipe manifest, support for chained and private data attestations, and quality-of-life improvements for script and workflow management.
+Enhance the EAS Sandbox by adding helper utilities, workflow orchestration via a Configuration manifest, support for chained and private data attestations, and quality-of-life improvements for script and workflow management.
 - **Scope:**
   - `utils` module for helper and extension functions
   - Chained attestation creation and referencing
-  - Recipe manifest (YAML) for workflow configuration
+  - Configuration manifest (YAML) for workflow configuration
   - Private data attestation support
   - Gas estimation and reporting
   - Improved schema/attestation lookup, verification, and management